 Having already reviewed isyndica I don't feel the need here to explain the virtues of uploading once and distributing to many locations, discuss the price or comment on the level of service provided, in these respects picworkflow perfectly fills the void in my workflow that was left when isyndica closed.

 Picworkflow claim "The goal is to do everything possible to help your photography business run smoothly and efficiently."
 I love to find fault (I know I'm sick) and I'm struggling here, it does seem for the most part to fill that goal.
-Especially considering the service is only a couple of days out of closed testing - everything is pretty good.
-The minor niggle I had with one of the icons and its tool tip I won't even mention as the site provides a suggestions and feedback feature where the community can vote on new features and flag bugs; I received feedback on my comments with a few hours.

 For more details and to try out the service visit picworkflow.com